puppetlabs/puppetlabs-tomcat/README.md

 ##### `override`

-An optional string or boolean to specify if you do not want an `<env-entry>` for the same environment entry name to override the value specified here (set it to `false`).
+An optional string or Boolean to specify if you do not want an `<env-entry>` for the same environment entry name to override the value specified here (set it to `false`).

 By default, overrides are allowed.